THE APPLICATION PERIOD FOR EMERGING CRITICS (2) PROGRAMME IS NOW AT AN END. DETAILS OF THE SUCCESSFUL APPLICANTS WILL BE ANNOUNCED SHORTLY

 Over the last 15 years over a third of Scots have stopped reading printed daily newspapers.
 Arts pages have been a casualty of cuts in many of these papers but the Arts themselves – whether that be books, music, performing arts or visual arts — are robust.

 Last year we focussed the energies of Emerging Critics on Literary criticism.
 This year we are widening this out to cover all aspects of Arts Criticism.

-The literary pages that remain in Scotland are robust and must be cherished – but their presence is shrinking.
+On books – the literary pages that remain in Scotland are robust and must be cherished – but their presence is shrinking.
 We are fortunate with the pages in The Herald, The National and The Sunday Herald and The Scotsman and Scotland on Sunday.
 We have our own Scottish Review of Books, much loved by our readers, and other occasional literary journals.
 Regional press including (but by no means only) the Press & Journal and the West Highland Free Press offer regular coverage.
 This shrinkage in coverage is felt right across the wider Arts — the owners of print media do not appear to give value to the critic.
 But their readers do!

 New platforms for criticism are appearing and print media critics are enjoying a new audience.
 Critics with many years of experience of print and broadcast journalism are making the transition to online spaces – whether they be digital visitors or inhabitants, or indeed commissioners, writers or managers – with instant access to the public.
 Many of the online voices sharing in this vital exchange are new or newly liberated from more traditional platforms.
 They have something to share.
 Something fresh and fun in their approach.
 But online content is often unedited and unaccountable.
 Does that matter?
 Or will the intelligent reader seek out the criticism they want to read?

 We want to support Emerging Critics.
 Learn skills from the very best of Scotland’s Arts journalists and share ideas, discover opportunities.
-Apply now for one of the limited number of places available starting April 2018.